Door icon

 Selective licensing

-• All privately-rented accommodation occupied by either one or two people, regardless of their relationship, or occupied by a single family/household and located within the Finsbury Park ward.
+• All privately-rented accommodation occupied by either one or two people, whatever their relationship, or occupied by a single family/household and located within:

 By holding a property licence, you will need to comply with the HMO licensing conditions or selective licensing conditions which will ensure the property you let out is properly managed and provides a safe environment.
 For mandatory or additional licensing your property must also meet prescribed standards.